-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on May 14.
+Editor's Note — Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on July 14.

 (CNN) — If you're planning to travel to Thailand, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

-All travelers must quarantine for 14 days in a government-approved quarantine facility or an Alternative State Quarantine (ASQ) facility.
+Most travelers must quarantine for 14 days in an Alternative State Quarantine (ASQ) facility.

 What's on offer

 Picture-perfect islands.
 Golden beaches with swaying palms.
 Ornate temples and lush forests.
 Thailand has long been the go-to destination for those after a no-nonsense, easy-on-the-eye tropical break.

 Who can go

 Holders of US, Canada, UK and Australia passports are among those not required to obtain a visa when entering Thailand for tourism purposes and will be permitted to stay in Thailand for a period not exceeding 45 days on each visit.
 However, they are still required to obtain the Certificate of Entry and quarantine upon arrival.
 All travelers who have received a Certificate of Entry are required to download the ThailandPlus Application and register.
 Upon arrival in Thailand they will have to show a QR code that will be scanned by the Thai authorities upon arrival.
 Thailand has released an online step-by-step guide offering detailed information on entry procedures.

 What are the restrictions?